bitriel/wallet-sdk/README.md

 # Bitriel SDK

-A Typescript SDK for interacting with the Selendra blockchain network based on Bitriel Wallet.
+A Typescript SDK for interacting with the Selendra blockchain network and Multi-Chain EVM based on Bitriel Wallet.

 ## Installation